 For Offsite, clearance beneath pipe rack shall be 2.2 m minimum both in longitudinal and transverse directions.

-Road clearance shall be 7 m for the main road and 5 m for secondary road.
+Road clearance shall be 7 m for the main road and 5 m for the secondary road.

 Rack Width Selection Criteria